retroj/ola-egg/README.md

 * **(dmxbuffer blob) => dmxbuffer**

-    Contents a new dmxbuffer with the same contents as blob.
+    Constructs a new dmxbuffer with the same contents as blob.

 * **(dmxbuffer? dmxbuffer) => bool**